spxbhuhb/adaptive/doc/adat/README.md

   * property name, type, index
   * constraints (if provided)
   * additional information (if provided)
-* validation with the provided constraints
+* validation
 * automatic mapping to Exposed tables
 * get/set fields by name or index
-* serializable by default (with WireFormat)
+* serializable (with WireFormat)
-* empty constructor with sensible defaults (when not provided directly)
+* sensible defaults (when not provided directly)
+* data arithmetics (or, and, etc.) - haven't finished the implementation yet
 * nice utility functions:

 | Function      | Status        | What it does                                                                              |